 In short, it takes two steps to apply for a Cal Grant:

-Step 1: A FAFSA must be submitted to the federal processor by no later than April 2, 2024.
-The 2024-25 FAFSA will become available by December 31, 2023.
+Step 1: A FAFSA must be submitted to the federal processor by no later than March 3, 2025.
+The 2025-26 FAFSA is available now.
 We recommend you submit your FAFSA early so that any necessary corrections can be made prior to the Cal Grant deadline.

 CSAC defines a “high school” as a secondary school accredited by the WASC Senior College and University Commission (WSCUC) or another regional accrediting association if the secondary school is not in the WSCUC region, or a school that has a University of California approved course list.